browneyedsoul/remnote-plugins/README.md

 <details>
     <summary>Active Recall</summary>

-Ver.1 - Reveal a List card Answer at the same time
+Ver.1 - Reveal all the Answer-blocks in a List card Answer at the same time

 ```css
 @import url("https://browneyedsoul.github.io/RemNote-CSS-Library/Active%20Recall.css");